Searching

 Grouping

-• SearchBlox supports using parentheses to group clauses to form sub-queries.
+• SearchBlox supports using parentheses () to group clauses and create sub-queries.

-• Grouping is useful for users who want to control the Boolean logic for a query.
+• Grouping allows you to control Boolean logic in a query.

-• To search for either searchblox or server, and j2ee, use the query:
+• Example: To search for either searchblox or server, and also j2ee:

 (searchblox OR server) AND j2ee

-• You can also group fielded search with Boolean operators to form complex queries like:
+• Fielded search can also be grouped with Boolean operators for complex queries:

 +travel +world +(title:"news")